 Difference between WebSocket and REST

-- WebSocket represents a standard when it comes to both way communication between client and server.
+- WebSocket represents a standard for both-way communication between client and server.
 Using this approach, a developer can come up with a function that works consistently across all the platforms.
 WebSocket represents a single TCP socket connection, thus eliminating the problem of connection limitation.

 - Communication across domains can be dealt with efficiently within the connection handshake.
-Pusher like services can easily utilize this connection to support a real-time platform, which is massively scalable in nature and can be used on any website, web, desktop or mobile application efficiently.
-The first time, it was referenced as a TCP connection in HTML5 specification.
-All browsers implement the secure version of WebSocket protocol, whether its Firefox, Google chrome etc.
+Pusher-like services can easily utilize this connection to support a real-time platform, which is massively scalable in nature and can be used on any website, web, desktop or mobile application efficiently.
+It was referenced as a TCP connection in HTML5 specification the first time.
+All browsers implement the secure version of WebSocket protocol, whether it’s Firefox, Google chrome etc.

-- Operations with REST are standard and stateless in nature, which actually makes any system that is RESTful, fast performer, reliable and at the same time, his ability to grow.
+- Operations with REST are standard and stateless, making any system RESTful, fast performer, reliable and, at the same time, his ability to grow.
 A request would originate from the client with the HTTP verbs, i.e. Get, Post, Put, Delete.
-They react to the expected set of operations, receive the data, update the data or can delete the data depending upon the verb.
+They react to the expected set of operations, receive the data, update it, or delete it depending upon the verb.

 Head to Head Comparison between WebSocket vs REST (Infographics)